top of page

 As I explored the wrong parental links on FamilySearch and the previously mentioned personal websites, I discovered an often repeated story in the Townley families.

 Apparently, the first Townley in America was named John Townley.
 He came from England.
-He was Sir John Townley and was knighted by the king and lived in Townley Hall.
+He was Sir John Townley, who was knighted by the king and lived in Townley Hall.
 It was the forebearer of Col Richard Townley.

 Using Google for my genealogy question, I found a Wikipedia Article about